Welcome to the The Fires Longhouse

 - Emphasize the vital role parents play in growth and development

 - Offer parents an opportunity to develop volunteer leadership skills

-Members of the Three Fires Longhouse program participate in small groups called Circles.
-A Circle usually consists of 7 to 10 parent/child pairs, which take turns meeting in each others’ homes regularly throughout the school year (September through May) for Circle activities.
-Circles are traditionally organized into all boy or all girl groups.
-These Circles combine to form the Three Fires Longhouse.
+Members of the Three Fires Longhouse program participate in small groups called Tribes.
+A Tribe usually consists of 7 to 10 parent/child pairs, which take turns meeting in each others’ homes regularly throughout the school year (September through May) for Tribe activities.
+Tribes are traditionally organized into all boy or all girl groups.
+These Tribes combine to form the Three Fires Longhouse.

 For more information about the program, contact us!
 We’d love to hear from you.